the French flag

 Summary: Meditations

-To remain impassive and happy, on the other hand, we must restrict our ambitions, in the sense that we must not ask too much of people.
-If we consider men to be good, then we are bound to be disappointed and unhappy.
+To remain impassive and content, however, we must temper our expectations—specifically, we must not ask too much of others.
+If we expect people to be good, we are bound to be disappointed and unhappy.

 1 Meditations, book X, 5